jkreps/azkaban/contrib/mr-kluj/README.md

      [["num_friends" (fn [val] 1) + "'int32'"]
       ["friends_names_mashed" #(get % "fullname") str "'string'"]])

-This does a group-by operation, grouping by the "column" `profile_id` which is of type `int64` (or `long` in Java terms).
+Is a combination of many wrappers (`map-mapper, add-config, create-combiner, create-reducer, map-reduce-output`) that all combine to perform a group-by operation, grouping by the "column" `profile_id` which is of type `int64` (or `long` in Java terms).
 For each `profile_id` is computes two projection/aggregations: `num_friends` and `friends_names_mashed`.  `Num_friends` emits a default value of 1 for each row in the mapper and then is aggregated with the `+` operation.  `Friends_names_mashed` emits the `fullname` of the profile for each row and then aggregates them together with the `str` function (this last aggregation really isn't that useful as the order in which `str` will be called is not guaranteed, but oh well, it's an example).
 Note that they both specify the type of the output as well.

     (vold/voldemort-storage-output
       "/some/output/path"
       "'boolean'"
       "{ 'profile_id':'int64', 'num_friends':'int32', 'friends_names_mashed':'string'}")

-This specifies the output location and serialization scheme for the job.
+Is an `add-config` that specifies the output location and serialization scheme for the job.
 It will generate output into a file at "/some/output/path" with the given schemas (key first, value second).

+In this way, the wrappers can be combined to produce high-level, reusable functionality, while still providing low-level access to what is happening in the MapReduce world, if needed.

 That completes the long story of how to use Mr.Kluj.
 Hopefully that explains what it is, why it is and gives some insight into whether it will be helpful for you as well.
 This writeup did not cover all of the functions provided, so please look at the API docs for a complete list of what's available.